conraid/blank-footnotes/README.md

 If used with jetpack and enabled markdown, it only shows the buttons without modifying the text content.
 Unlike jetpack-markdown, footnotes will appear in the exact point where they have been inserted.
 To go back to text mode click on the footnote number.

+N.B
+This plugin also works with Gutenberg.
+But the button only appears in the Classic Editor.
+For now with Gutenberg enter the codes directly.

 ## Installation

 This section describes how to install the plugin and get it working.